Chart Color Schemes

 Kawungan is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Kawungan, as per the latest Census evaluation, 84.4% of dwellings were houses, with the remaining 15.6% being semi-detached, apartments, or other types.
-This compares to Non-Metro Qld's figures of 76.4% houses and 23.6% other dwellings.
-Home ownership in Kawungan stood at 46.4%, with mortgaged dwellings at 29.5% and rented ones at 24.1%.
-The median monthly mortgage repayment was $1,408, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent in Kawungan was $340, compared to Non-Metro Qld's $345.
-Nationally, Kawungan's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Dwelling structure in Kawungan, as evaluated at the latest Census, comprised 84.4% houses and 15.6% other dwellings.
+In comparison, Regional Qld had 76.4% houses and 23.6% other dwellings.
+Home ownership in Kawungan was 46.4%, with mortgaged dwellings at 29.5% and rented ones at 24.1%.
+The median monthly mortgage repayment in Kawungan was $1,408, below Regional Qld's average of $1,655.
+Median weekly rent in Kawungan was $340, compared to Regional Qld's $345.
+Nationally, Kawungan's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing